 Registration information is available at cms.gov/Regulations-and-Guidance/Legislation/National-Physician-Payment-Transparency-Program/Physicians.html

-In order to assess the accuracy of the payment data, JHM physicians should maintain records of the payments they receive.
+In order to assess the accuracy of the payment data, JHM physicians are advised to maintain records of the payments they receive from manufacturers.

 Below are some of the other key elements of the Sunshine Act: